Brad's Status

 Brad's Status is a 2017 American comedy-drama film written and directed by Mike White and starring Ben Stiller, Austin Abrams, Michael Sheen, Jenna Fischer, and Luke Wilson.

+40-something father Brad Sloan, while taking his son Troy to tour colleges on the East Coast, meets up with an old college friend, who makes him doubt his life choices.

-It premiered on September 9 at the 2017 Toronto International Film Festival in the juried Platform section, and was theatrically released by Amazon Studios and Annapurna Pictures on September 15, 2017.
+The film premiered on September 9 at the 2017 Toronto International Film Festival in the juried Platform section, and was theatrically released by Amazon Studios and Annapurna Pictures on September 15, 2017.

 Plot

-Brad Sloan runs his own non-profit organization, and lives a comfortable life with his loving wife and son, but cannot help contemplating how his old friends Craig Fisher, Billy Wearslter, Jason Hatfield, and Nick Pascale are rich and accomplished.
-Craig works in the White House and published a best-selling book; Jason owns a hedge fund firm; Billy sold a company he founded, moved to Maui, and retired; and Nick is a Hollywood director.
-Brad's wife, Melanie, tries to comfort Brad, telling him that they do not need to compare themselves with the wealthiest 1%.
+Brad Sloan runs his own NPO, and lives comfortably with his loving wife Melanie and son Troy, but envies his old friends Craig Fisher, Billy Wearslter, Jason Hatfield, and Nick Pascale's wealth and accomplishments.
+Craig works in the White House and is a best-selling author; Jason owns a hedge fund firm; Billy sold a company he founded, moved to Maui, and retired; and Nick is a Hollywood director.
+Melanie insists they do not need to compare themselves with the wealthiest 1%.

-In the morning, Brad and his son, Troy, leave for Boston to visit colleges.
-After Troy confesses to him that he aims to get into Harvard, Brad sees this as a way to make up for his lost ambitions.
-After arriving at Harvard to meet with admissions, they find out they have missed the appointment by one day.
-Brad argues to see the admission committee, but Troy gets him to back down.
-Melanie suggests that Brad should call Craig, which he reluctantly agrees.
-Brad calls Billy to get Craig's number and finds out that Nick married his boyfriend a few years back, but Brad was not invited.
-He then laments how his friends' exclusion of him confirms his fears: that he is not only a failure in his own eyes but to others as well.
-Brad also reflects about his waning sex life with Melanie and how his wife easily gets satisfied, which he thinks might have undermined his ambitions.
-At a restaurant, Brad opens up to Troy about feeling left out, and Troy picks up on things.
-After talking to Craig, Craig gets Troy a meeting with the famous Harvard music professor and the dean of admissions.
+In the morning, Brad and Troy leave for Boston to visit colleges.
+Harvard is Troy's goal, which Brad applauds to make up for his own lost ambitions.
+Arriving at Harvard's admissions, they discover they have missed the appointment by one day.
+Brad becomes argumentative, but Troy makes him stop.
+Melanie convinces Brad to call Craig.
+When Brad calls Billy for Craig's number, he learns Nick had got married a while ago but no one told him.

+His friends' exclusion confirms his fears: that he is a failure.
+Brad also reflects upon his waning sex life with Melanie, blaming her being easily satisfied as undermining his ambitions.
+At a restaurant, Brad confesses to Troy that he feels left out.
+Craig gets Troy meetings both with a famous Harvard music professor and the dean of admissions.

-Brad and his son meet Ananya, a high school musician friend of his son, and her friend Maya.
-Brad relishes Ananya's idealism and her respect for his work, reminding him of his better days.
-She also reveals to Brad that she did not like Craig's lectures since she finds him sexist and arrogant.
-After having dinner with them, Brad and Troy turn down the offer of drinks with them and return to their hotel.
+Brad and Troy meet Ananya, Troy's high school musician friend, and her friend Maya.
+Brad relishes Ananya's idealism and her respect for his work, reminding him of his youth.
+She also reveals that Craig's lectures are both sexist and arrogant.
+After having dinner with them, Brad and Troy return to their hotel rather than go for drinks.